iclr-blogposts/2023/_posts/2022-12-01-autoregressive-neural-pde-solver.md

 IMAGE, change/extend the caption

 CAPTION: Illustrations of the problem setup and architectures of DeepONets.
-(A) The network to learn an operator $G:u \mapsto G(u)$ takes two inputs $[u(x_{1}), u(x_{2}), . . . , u(x_{m})]$ and $y$.
+(A) The network to learn an operator $$G:u \mapsto G(u)$$ takes two inputs $$[u(x_{1}), u(x_{2}), . . . , u(x_{m})]$$ and $$y$$.
 (B) Illustration of the training data.
-For each input function $u$, there must be the same number of evaluations at the same scattered sensors $x_{1}, x_{2}, . . . , x_{m}$.
+For each input function $$u$$, there must be the same number of evaluations at the same scattered sensors $$x_{1}, x_{2}, . . . , x_{m}$$.
 However, there are no constraints on the number or locations for the evaluation of output functions.
-(C) The stacked DeepONet has one trunk network and $p$ stacked branch networks.
+(C) The stacked DeepONet has one trunk network and $$p$$ stacked branch networks.
 (D) The unstacked DeepONet has one trunk network and one branch network.

 One of the current state-of-the-art models is the FNO.
 It operates within Fourier space and takes advantage of the convolution theorem (The Fourier transform of the convolution of two signals is equal to the pointwise product of their individual Fourier transforms) to place the integral kernel in Fourier space as a convolutional operator.
 These global integral operators (implemented as Fourier space convolutional operators) are combined with local nonlinear activation functions, resulting in an architecture which is highly expressive yet computationally efficient, as well as being resolution-invariant.
 While the vanilla FNO required the input function to be defined on a grid due to its reliance on the FFT, further work developed mesh-independent variations as well.

 IMAGE

 Neural operators on the whole generalize better than PINN methods since they directly approximate operators.
 They are typically able to operate on multiple domains and can be implemented to be completely data-driven.
-However, these models do not tend to predict out-of-distribution $t$ and are therefore limited when dealing with temporal PDEs.
+However, these models do not tend to predict out-of-distribution $$t$$ and are therefore limited when dealing with temporal PDEs.
 A major barrier to both neural operator and PINN methods remains to be their relative lack of interpretability and guarantees compared to classical solvers.

 **Autoregressive methods**

 While PINN and neural operator methods directly mapped inputs to outputs, autoregressive methods take an iterative approach instead.
-For example, iterating over time results in a problem such as $\mathbf{u}(t+\Delta t) = \mathcal{A}(\Delta t, \mathbf{u}(t))$ where $\mathcal{A}$ is some temporal update.
+For example, iterating over time results in a problem such as $$\mathbf{u}(t+\Delta t) = \mathcal{A}(\Delta t, \mathbf{u}(t))$$ where $$\mathcal{A}$$ is some temporal update.
 Similarly to RNNs, autoregressive models take previous time steps to predict the next time step.
 However, autoregressive models are entirely feed-forward and take the previous predictions as inputs rather than storing them in some hidden state.
 These sequence models have been used for images (the first deep autoregressive model being PixelCNN CITE), audio (WaveNet), and text (Transformer).
 When applied to PDEs, one key benefit is their iterative nature which brings classical solvers back to mind: three autoregressive works mentioned by Brandstetter et al. are hybrid methods which use neural networks to predict certain parameters for finite volume, multigrid, and iterative finite elements methods.
 All three retain a (classical) computation grid which makes them somewhat interpretable.

 Hsieh et al., for example, develops a neural network-accelerated iterative finite elements method.
 For any PDE with an existing linear iterative solver, a learned iterator can replace a handcrafted classical iterator resulting in faster convergence and better generalization to different geometries and boundary conditions.
 Most significantly, their approach offers theoretical guarantees of convergence and correctness.